samparkewolfe/Sound_Control/README.md

 * Piano sampler which you map areas of the piano to the sensor positions.
     * Change Scale.
     * Linear Regression.

+* Press Quick
+	* Record inputs into grab_n_play buffer
+* Unclick Quick
+	* training_data is emptied
+	* training_data is filled with random elements
+	* new model is trained.
+* Press Precise
+	* Record more data into training_data
+	* Retrain model